Dr. Seuss' How the Grinch Stole Christmas! The Musical: 2009: Los Angeles

 In 2009, the musical was produced at the Pantages Theatre in Hollywood, California, and ran from November 10 to December 27.
-Christopher Lloyd had initially signed on to play the Grinch, but later withdrew and was replaced by Stefán Karl.
+Christopher Lloyd had initially signed on to play the Grinch, but later withdrew and was replaced by Stefánsson.
 John Larroquette starred as Old Max, with Kayley Stallings and Issadora Ava Tulalian as Cindy Lou Who, and James Royce as Young Max.

 2010–2015: North American National Tours

-In 2010, a North American tour ran in the cities of Omaha, Houston, Dallas, Tempe and Toronto.
-Stefán Karl performed as the Grinch and Carly Tamer and Brooke Lynn Boyd alternated as Cindy Lou Who.
+In 2010, a North American tour ran in the cities of Omaha, Nebraska, Houston and Dallas, Texas, Tempe, Arizona and Toronto, Ontario.
+Stefánsson played the Grinch, and Carly Tamer and Brooke Lynn Boyd alternated as Cindy Lou Who.